Redis Stream

 ClaimInterval time.Duration

-// How long should we treat a consumer as offline
+// How long should we treat a pending message as claimable.

 MaxIdleTime time.Duration